 Good on Meredith – she’s got a background in psychotherapy and she’s a good writer.
 Plus, she’s got the soft skills of empathy and creativity that are beyond the scope of artificial intelligence right now so her business is somewhat future proofed as well.

-She also has a highly effective way of uncovering a client’s unique Voice so she can ‘become’ them as the article explains.
+She also has a highly effective way of uncovering a client’s unique voice so she can ‘become’ them.

 She marries empathy and investigation.

 Through questioning her clients in a very detailed way, she learns more about them than they probably know about themselves.
 She gets to know the way they would respond in conversation – not just what they would say but the way they would say it.